ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-overview.md

 # NSX-V to NSX-T migration overview
 {: #v2t-overview}

+Starting with version 4.0, VMware NSX-T Data Center is known as VMware NSX.
+This document uses NSX-T and NSX-V for clarity between the two NSX solutions.
+{: note}

-This documentation provides a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_full}} customers with VMware vCenter Server® with NSX-V instances.
-In that way, they can move and migrate their workloads to new vCenter Server with NSX-T™ instances (also referred as V2T migration).
+This documentation provides a validated approach and guidance for existing {{site.data.keyword.vmwaresolutions_full}} customers with VMware {{site.data.keyword.vcf-auto-short}}® with NSX-V instances.
+In that way, they can move and migrate their workloads to new {{site.data.keyword.vcf-auto-short}} with NSX-T™ instances (also referred as V2T migration).
 This documentation is not primarily aimed at customers that want to migrate on-premises workloads to {{site.data.keyword.cloud_notm}}, although some of the approach and guidance is applicable.

 While VMware documentation describes a number of migration approaches, only the coexist or lift-and-shift approaches are validated by {{site.data.keyword.cloud_notm}}.
 In the co-exist approach, NSX-V, and NSX-T are run side by side and new workloads are placed on the new NSX-T environment and old workloads are decommissioned on the NSX-V environment.
 When the NSX-V environment is empty, it can be de-provisioned.
 This approach is not discussed further in the documentation, but it can be a validated option if you want to follow this path.
 {: note}

-In the lift-and-shift approach, the {{site.data.keyword.cloud_notm}} automation is used to deploy a new vCenter Server instance on the same or different VLANs.
+In the lift-and-shift approach, the {{site.data.keyword.cloud_notm}} automation is used to deploy a new {{site.data.keyword.vcf-auto-short}} instance on the same or different VLANs.
 With this action, you can perform both NSX-V to NSX-T migration and workload migration.

 The lift-and-shift migration approach enables: